radziko/colo_mlops/reports/README.md

 > *experiments.*
 > Answer:

 In the cookiecutter template, the group has filled out the folders: _models_, _reports_, _src_ (not /features/) and _test_.
 The folders _references_, _docs_ and _notebooks_. are removed.
-Multiple new folders are made:  _.dvc_ handles data versioning, _outputs_ contains the output from training and most profound is the folder _app_.
-This contains images and code to run the streamlit app.
+Multiple new folders are made:  _.dvc_ handles data versioning.
+The _app_ directory which is where the streamlit model deployment code is stored.
+The _dockerfiles_ directory has also been added to prevent unnecessary clutter from the dockerfiles in the root directory of the project.
+We also added a subdirectory, _callbacks_ in the _src/models_ folder, where we store the hooks for the Pytorch-Lightning modules.
+We also added a subdirectory, _utils_, in the _src/_ directory to store functions that spans multiple domains.

 ### Question 6